To obtain the Certificate in Investment Management, students complete the following five courses from the MS in Financial Analysis program:

 What are the pre-requisites for the Certificate Programs?

-An applicant must have an undergraduate degree as well as foundation courses in financial accounting, micro- and macro-economics and statistics to qualify for entry into a Certificate program.
+An applicant must have an undergraduate degree as well as foundation courses in financial accounting, micro- and macro-economics and probability & statistics to qualify for entry into a Certificate program.

 When and where are classes held?

 All classes meet in San Francisco at the University of San Francisco School of Management’s campus in downtown San Francisco (101 Howard Street).
 Courses generally meet once a week for four hours.

 How many courses do I take at a time?

 Courses in this certificate are offered each year in the period from May to mid-October.
 Full-time students will be taking three courses for the first eight week session and two courses in the second eight week session and will complete the certificate in five months.
 Part-time students may take one or two classes at a time and can complete the program in one year.
 International students only have the option to take the certificate full-time due to US visa regulations.

 How do I apply for the Certificate Programs?